collective/icalendar/README.txt

 inspiration has come from the email package in the standard lib, which I think is pretty simple, yet efficient and powerful.

-The package can both generate and parse iCalender files, and can easily be used as is.
+The package can both generate and parse iCalendar files, and can easily be used as is.

 The aim is to make a package that is fully compliant to RFC 2445, well